 He was previously the representative for New York’s 22nd congressional district as a Republican from 1983 to 1992; and the representative for New York’s 26th congressional district as a Republican from 1973 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gilman is shown as a purple triangle. (analysis methodology)
+Gilman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Gilman was the primary sponsor of 42 bills that were enacted.
 The most recent include:

 - H.R.
 1161 (107th): To authorize the Government of the Czech Republic to establish a memorial to honor Tomas G. Masaryk in the District of Columbia.

 - H.R.
 1954 (107th): ILSA Extension Act of 2001